-Learn how to draw a great looking Squid with easy, step-by-step drawing instructions, and video tutorial.
+Learn how to draw a great looking Squid with easy drawing instructions and video tutorial.

 By following the simple steps, you too can easily draw a perfect Squid.